cabeen/neu-net/README.md

 Author: Ryan Cabeen, cabeen@gmail.com

-This work was made possible in part by grant number 2020-225670 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
+This work was made possible in part by the CZI Imaging Scientist Award Program, under grant number 2020-225670 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.